- Resources

 Cites need for 2FA/MFA to further support password security

-Overall security advice is not up-to-date and adheres to NIST guidelines
+Overall security advice is not up-to-date and doesn't adhere to NIST guidelines

 Does not lay out password security recommendations in a clear, digestible, and easy-to-find manner